Loopring/protocols/packages/loopring_v3/DESIGN.md

 - LRC: tier 1

 LRC has the lowest burn rate by default.
 The burn rate for a token can be lowered by upgrading the tier of the token.
 This can be done by calling `buydownTokenBurnRate`.
 The cost to upgrade the token a single tier is `tierUpgradeCostBips * LRC.totalSupply()`.
 The burn rate for a token can be found by calling `getTokenBurnRate`.

+Only the fees paid by the order owners are subject to fee burning.
+The business model among wallets, ring-matchers and operators can be negotiated off-chain and can be totally detached from the protocol.

 ## Signatures